The Mastitis Network brings together the diverse expertise of numerous Canadian researchers and international collaborators

 • University of Prince Edward Island

-The CBMQRN is administered by a Scientific Executive, responsible of current affairs management.
-Members of the Executive Committee are: Simon Dufour, Herman Barkema, Pierre Lacasse, Greg Keefe et Ibtissem Doghri.
+The Mastitis Network is administered by a Scientific Executive, responsible for current affairs management.
+Members of the Executive Committee are: Simon Dufour, Herman Barkema, Pierre Lacasse, Greg Keefe, Josée Labrie and Ibtissem Doghri.

-The Network’s research activities are supervised and evaluated annually by a Scientific Committee.
-Its members make necessary recommendations to the researchers in order to ensure adeaquate monitoring of the research projects.
+The Network’s research activities are supervised and evaluated by a Scientific Committee.
+Its members make necessary recommendations to the researchers in order to ensure adequate monitoring of the research projects.
 The committee is formed by the Network directors, the theme leaders, industry stakeholders and international experts.

 An administrative team, located at the Faculté de médecine vétérinaire of the Université de Montréal in Saint-Hyacinthe (Quebec) is responsible for the administration of the research funds, the monitoring of projects and the development of knowledge transfer activities.